OpenDSA/OpenDSA/RST/en/Hashing/HashFuncExamp.rst

 Binning
 -------

 Say we are given keys in the range 0 to 999, and have a hash table of size 10.
 In this case, a possible hash function might simply divide the key value by 100.
 Thus, all keys in the range 0 to 99 would hash to slot 0, keys 100 to 199 would hash to slot 1, and so on.
 In other words, this hash function "bins" the first 100 keys to the first slot, the next 100 keys to the second slot, and so on.

-:dfn:`Binning` in this way has the problem that it will cluster together keys if the distribution does not divide evenly on the high-order bits.
+:term:`Binning` in this way has the problem that it will cluster together keys if the distribution does not divide evenly on the high-order bits.
 In the above example, if more records have keys in the range 900-999 (first digit 9) than have keys in the range 100-199 (first digit 1),  more records will hash to slot 9 than to slot 1.